Rudxain/blog/post/Samsung-rants.md

-# About
+# S rants

 > [!WARNING]
-> This contains slurs/swear-words
+> This contains slurs and obscene phrases

 ## Intro